As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Tile is a favorite with DIYers for ease of installation.
 There’s also a large variety of colors and patterns to choose from.

-However, tile is a fragile material.
-It’s especially vulnerable in areas that experience frequent inclement weather….
-And it can even pop off.
+However, tile is fragile.
+It’s especially vulnerable in areas that experience frequent inclement weather.

 Large temperature fluctuations and high moisture climates are pernicious to tile finishes.